Supports for Social Sciences Students

 Students' Union Health and Wellbeing: The UCD SU website provides information and contact details for the SU Welfare Officer.

 Chaplains are available throughout the year for support, guidance and advice in complete confidence for all students, "of all faiths and none".
-An open-door policy exists to enable you feel welcome and to seek assistance, especially in times of distress, illness and bereavement.
+An open-door policy exists to enable you to feel welcome and to seek assistance, especially in times of distress, illness and bereavement.

 With over 80 recognised societies, UCD has something for everyone.
 Societies are an excellent way to make friends and be part of the UCD Community outside of the classroom.
 See more about all of UCD's Student Societies here.